Money Stress & Emotional Habits

 Understand your personal money patterns

-Build a system that fits your real life
+Build a structure that fits your real life and responsibilities

 Replace pressure with clarity